 Born and raised in Queens, NY, Steven is passionate about the rights and advocating for underrepresented communities.
 He is a first-generation Mexican American college graduate from CUNY John Jay College of Criminal Justice, where he earned his Bachelor’s Degree in Criminology, a Certificate in Dispute Resolution, and an Honors minor in Latin American/Latino Studies.
 While at John Jay, Steven was a Pinkerton Community Fellow placed at the Center for Employment Opportunities, where he authored and facilitated workshops for young adults leaving the Criminal Justice System.
 Prior to joining IJC, Steven worked as a Paralegal at the Safe Passage Project.
 During this time, Steven was able to see first-hand the hardships that unaccompanied immigrant youth face in the immigration system in the United States.
 At Safe Passage, he gained insight into legal proceedings such as Special Immigrant Juvenile Status (SIJS) and Asylum proceedings.
 His work ranged from translating civil documents, researching country conditions, interpreting asylum interviews, and ensuring proper service was completed for SIJS proceedings.
 Steven works with the Long Island Project and assists Central American families seeking relief.

-Emma is currently serving at CARECEN as an AmeriCorps VISTA fellow, focused on building organizational capacity through outreach and communications.
-She is a recent graduate of New York University, earning a B.A. in Global Liberal Studies, with a Concentration in Law, Ethics, and History.
+Emma is currently pursuing a Master's in International Migration and Public Policy at the London School of Economics and Political Science.
+She is a graduate of New York University, earning a B.A. in Global Liberal Studies, with a Concentration in Law, Ethics, and History.
 She is deeply passionate about social justice and human rights issues, specifically related to immigrants’ rights, women’s equality, and environmental justice.
-Her undergraduate research focused on international policy solutions to the human rights issues at the intersection of climate change and international migration, which she plans to further investigate in her graduate studies in the International Migration program at the London School of Economics.
-Before coming to CARECEN, she worked in the nonprofit sector in various capacities, such as in volunteer, direct service, and research-related roles.
+Her undergraduate research focused on international policy solutions to the human rights issues at the intersection of climate change and international migration, which she plans to further investigate in her graduate studies.
+Prior to coming to CARECEN, she worked in the nonprofit sector in various capacities, such as in volunteer, direct service, and research-related roles.
 She previously served as an AmeriCorps VISTA with CARECEN, focused on capacity building, before transitioning to her current role.